- The quiz should take about five minutes.

 However, this leadership style can become disastrous if your colleagues are not as skilled as others.
 To avoid a lack of focus and motivation, you must make sure that you are checking in on your coworkers; They will benefit from more group work, and you will benefit from taking a more hands-on approach.

 If you have chosen mostly D’s, you are a Democratic Leader.

-- You are a team player, and you believe in equal participation; therefore, you are bothered when your peers don’t work together.
+- You are a team player and believe in equal participation; therefore, you are bothered when your peers don’t work together.

-- Discussion and debate is your forte, which can hold you and your team back.
+- Discussion and debate are your forte, which can hold you and your team back.

-- This can be one of the most effective styles of leadership because your people feel like they are being treated fairly.
+- This can be one of the most effective leadership styles because your people feel like they are being treated fairly.

-However, you but make sure you are using your time effectively and avoid getting caught up in being fair such that you lose sight of the task at hand.
+However, you ensure you are using your time effectively and avoid getting caught up in being fair such that you lose sight of the task at hand.